 The are three different types of good workers who still fail to advance:

 - The go-to guy: the technically skilled guy who works hard to solve any problem.
-It seems like a great strategy, it gives you some power and protect you against layoffs, but if you’re not careful, you get stuck doing back-end work while the exec gets the rewards
+It seems like a great strategy, it gives you some power and protects you against layoffs, but if you’re not careful, you get stuck doing back-end work while the exec gets the rewards

 - The passion player: has an idea or strategy, and they pester everyone to get it funded and prioritized.
 But those who win are analysts who get on the side of any winning idea, not this or that specific one -even if it’s yours-